A Content Distribution Strategy will make the most of your content and social media channels

 A good trailer is an alluring short edit of the best bits of the movie (hopefully without spoiling the plot), enticing you back to the movie theatre to watch the full thing.

 That’s what the second stage of Gary’s content distribution strategy is all about.
-Making powerful little snippets from the main content, comprised of the ‘best moments’ most likely to appeal to your target audience.
+Make powerful little snippets from the main content, comprised of the ‘best moments’ most likely to appeal to your target audience.

 With Whitehat’s distribution channels in mind (we’ll come to those in a moment) we want to repackage key the moments, phrases and quotes from Brian and Christian’s discussion into pithy, trailer-like images and videos.